hyperknot/openfreemap/README.md

 Bigger tasks:

-- Split the styles to blocks and build them up from blocks.
+- Split the styles to building blocks.
 For example, there should be a POI block, a label block, a road-style related block.
 - Implement automatic updates for tile gen, uploading, testing and setting versions.

 Tasks outside the scope of this project: